almondp040/Advanced-JS-Practice/Websockets API/notes.md

             - Like a phone call that doesn't hang up
         - We can use a library for this called Express Websockets, or make it from scratch with new WebSocket(webSocketURL) Then it has a few events .onopen, onmessage, onerror, onclose then a function
+        - See zip file for an example worse case!